-Any intentional infringement of the trade mark rights of others or intentional use of incorrect indications of origin will, if the infringed party so requests, be punished with imprisonment of up to one year or a fine of up to 360 daily rates (the maximum daily rate being CHF1,000).
+Any intentional infringement of the trade mark rights of others or intentional use of incorrect indications of origin will be punished with imprisonment of up to one year or a fine of up to 360 daily rates (the maximum daily rate being CHF1,000), if the infringed party so requests.
 Furthermore, there are criminal offences committed under aggravating circumstances (for example, fraudulent use of trade marks).

 Length of Protection and Renewability

 The registration is valid for a period of ten years from the date of deposit; the protection period may be renewed for further periods of ten years each, upon request.
 If the trade mark has not been used within five years of its registration, or if such use has been suspended during an uninterrupted period of five years, the mark may be subject to cancellation upon request from a third party.

 The Office of Economic Affairs will delete an entry, in full or in part, if the proprietor files an application for deletion or if the entry expires and is not renewed, or if the entry is declared null and void by a court judgment.

 Design means the appearance of the whole or a part of a product resulting from the features of, in particular, the lines, contours, colours, shape, texture and/or materials of the product itself and/or its ornamentation.

 If a design is new, has individual character and is contrary to neither law nor morality, it is eligible for protection and may be entered in the design register kept by the Office of Economic Affairs.